TheOpenAssets/TOA-Server-Mantle/docs/testing/AUCTION_E2E_TESTING_GUIDE.md

 # AUCTION E2E TESTING GUIDE

 ## Overview
 This guide provides comprehensive end-to-end testing instructions for the Uniform Price Auction system implemented in the RWA platform.
-The auction system allows originators to create auctions for their tokenized assets, investors to place bids, and the system to execute uniform price auctions with automatic settlement.
+The auction system follows a structured workflow:

+1. **Originator** creates and uploads asset details
+2. **Originator** submits auction request with parameters
+3. **Admin** reviews and creates the auction (deploys token and schedules auction)
+4. **Investors** place bids during auction period
+5. **System** executes uniform price auction with automatic settlement

+This mirrors the static pricing flow where originators request listings and admins execute deployments.

 ## Prerequisites